 For whole of cohort sessions:

-- Follow the guide on how to schedule a Zoom session through Canvas.
+- Follow the guide on how to schedule a Zoom session through the LMS.

 For multiple tutorial group sessions:

 - Follow this guide on how to schedule meetings in Zoom.